WWW UBO

 "Right, I think that's quite enough pigmongery for today," Pong croaks.
 "That's the trouble with life on the farm - it doesn't half play havoc with your gentleman's trouser area."

 "Clearly," we agree.
-Given that the procedure is such a stressful one, we go on to say, it's probably no wonder that it's dying out.
+Given that the procedure is such a stressful one, we go on to say, it's probably no wonder that the practice is dying out.

 Pong takes offence at this, reading into it an attack on his craft.
 He curses beneath his breath, straightens his underwear and one of his eyes manages to fix us with a baleful stare.